Skip to Main Content

 Are you tired of having to remember to pay your credit card balance or minimum payment manually each month?
 If so, consider asking your issuer about the autopay options they may offer.

-Automatic payment options are offered on many billing platforms, such as utilities, subscription services and memberships.
-But despite the growing prevalence of autopay, many consumers may still find autopay to be confusing when it comes to credit cards.
+Automatic payment options are available on many billing platforms, such as utilities, subscription services and memberships.
+But despite the growing prevalence of autopay, many people may still find it confusing when it comes to credit cards.
 Here’s what you need to know before enrolling in autopay with your credit card issuer.

 What is autopay?

-Automatic payments or “autopay” is a feature offered by most credit card issuers that allows you to have your balance or minimum payment automatically paid from a bank account when your statement is posted.
+Automatic payments, or “autopay”, is a feature that lets you set up automatic payments from a bank account when your statement is posted.

 You can set up autopay with your credit card issuer over the phone or online.
 The payment may come out of your bank account on the bill due date, or your credit card issuer may allow you to choose another payment date.
 You can discontinue the feature at any time.